ckswilliams/modOpenREM/docs/charts.rst

 on the CT and radiographic pages.

 *New in 0.7.0*
+    * Chart plotting options can be configured by choosing ``Chart options`` from the ``User options`` menu at the top of the OpenREM homepage.

-    * Chart average values can be either mean or median.
-Bar charts can plot both mean and median values together.
+    * Chart average values can be set to either mean or median.
+Bar charts can be configured to plot both mean and median values as seperate series.

     * Bar charts can be plotted with a series per x-ray system.
 This option can be switched on or off via the ``Chart options``.